 Your home institution, subject to prior agreement with UniGe, is responsible for providing you with support for the language skills recommended before your departure for Genoa:

 |Subject area||Language of instruction 1||Language of instruction 2||Student Mobility for Studies||Staff Mobility for Teaching|

 |All subject Areas||ITALIAN||ENGLISH||B1 – B1||B1 – B2|

-Your home institution and UniGe will provide assistance in obtaining insurance for incoming participants, according to the requirements of the Erasmus Charter for Higher Education.
-UniGe will inform mobile participants of cases in which insurance cover is not automatically provided.
+Your home institution and UniGe will provide assistance in obtaining insurance for you, according to the requirements of the Erasmus Charter for Higher Education.
+UniGe will inform you of cases in which insurance coverage is not automatically provided.

 Where are you from?

 Bring along the European Health Service card issued in your country of residence.

 If you need to undertake medical examinations, you can address any general practitioner free of charge (a list of general practitioners is available upon request at the Settore mobilità internazionale).